Lorelai: Before the firing squad, I assume?

 - In the Lucifer (2016) episode "Monster", the Mystery of the Week occurs at a zombie-themed wedding.
 The bride, groom and guests are all dressed as zombies, the rings are on fake fingers on a bloodied-white pillow, the ceremony is held at a graveyard and the episode is set on Halloween.
 Because of this, the guests are undeterred when the groom is shot by the episode's killer despite the bride's protests before she is shot dead herself.

-- One episode of had an Alice in Wonderland-themed wedding get crashed by robbers who shot and killed the groom.
-Accidentally, as it turned out.
+- One episode has an Alice in Wonderland-themed wedding get crashed by robbers who shot and killed the groom.
+Accidentally, as it turns out.
 The robbers' guns were loaded with blanks but the killer put the barrel to a button on the groom's hat and the blast propelled it into his skull.

 - The cast of Tanked once constructed a slot-machine aquarium for a couple's gambling themed wedding note in Las Vegas.

-- On Friends, when Monica contemplates marrying millionaire Pete Rachel has a suggestion...
+- On Friends, when Monica contemplates marrying her millionaire boyfriend Pete, Rachel has a suggestion... money-themed wedding.